 I have my students do their eighth-grade portfolios over a six-week period after they learn the keyboard.
 My high school students built their personal portfolio website in ninth grade and updated it again in tenth grade.
 Many of my students use these websites after they graduate from high school.

 How can your students reflect on their work (or think about their thinking)?
 Are there ways to ask metacognitive questions?
 There are many resources on metacognition because it’s so critically important to learning, and this level of reflection should be incorporated into any portfolio of student work.

 For example, a writing portfolio may have students select different pieces that demonstrate how they’ve learned to use voice during the school year.
-As students write about how they improved in this ability, they are reflecting on how their thinking evolved.
+As they write about how they improved in this ability, they’re reflecting on how their thinking evolved.
 Metacognition lends itself to the process portion of the portfolio.

-In the Marzano Center’s new book Identifying Critical Content, the authors discuss the importance of effectively cueing critical information.
-One of the concepts discussed is the advance organization of content, a term coined by psychologist David Ausubel to describe helping students understand the content of a section before it is introduced.
+In Identifying Critical Content, Deana Senn, Amber Rutherford, and Robert Marzano discuss the importance of effectively cueing critical information.
+One of the concepts they discuss is the advance organization of content, a term coined by psychologist David Ausubel to describe helping students understand the content of a section before it is introduced.

 8. Don’t Overwhelm Students

 How can you share your rubric and assignment for a long-term portfolio project without overwhelming the student?
-If the portfolio is over a longer timespan, it can be upsetting to give students the entire portfolio assignment at one time.
-If you hand out all portfolio requirements, assure students that you'll be guiding them through the whole thing section by section.
-You can also give students the portfolio assignments as needed during the year.
+It can be upsetting to give students the entire portfolio assignment at one time.
+If you hand out all portfolio requirements at once, assure students that you’ll be guiding them section by section.
+You can instead give students the portfolio assignments as needed during the year.